-If you want to become a Certified Data Modeling Specialist, then visit Mindmajix - A Global online training platform: “Data Modeling Training”.
-This course will help you to achieve excellence in this domain.
+If you want to enrich your career and become a professional in Data Modelling, then visit Mindmajix - a global online training platform: "Data Modelling Certification Training" This course will help you to achieve excellence in this domain.

 Data Modeling tutorial - Table Of Content